-The Literary and Cultural Studies concentration focuses upon the critical interpretation, social and historical context, and creative expression of literature and culture.
+The Literary and Cultural Studies Concentration focuses on the critical interpretation, social and historical context, and creative expression of literature and culture.
 In doing so, it cultivates the understanding and skills critical to participation and success in a complex, multicultural, and global world.
 Students of Literary and Cultural Studies learn about the music, literature, art, and cultural practices of their own community as well as others.
-They will engage in creative expression through language, performance studies, creative writing, and other forms.
-Students develop creative skills as they learn to see themselves as agents whose actions shape the world the live in.

-Fundamental to Literary and Cultural Studies is the cultivation and refinement of communication skills necessary to the global context: Written, oral, visual, and multimedia.
-The curriculum focuses on the concept of literary and cultural literacy - the ability to read, interpret, and create a variety of literary and cultural practices.
+They engage in creative expression through language, performance studies, creative writing, and other forms, learning to see themselves as agents whose actions shape the world they live in.
+Fundamental to Literary and Cultural Studies is the cultivation and refinement of communication skills necessary to the global context: written, oral, visual, and multimedia.
+The curriculum focuses on cultural literacy - the ability to read, interpret, and create a variety of literary and cultural practices.

-This is an 18 credit concentration only.
+This is an 18 credit concentration.
 Students must have a primary concentration in the College of Business or a major in the College of Arts and Sciences.